aymoun95/portfolio-next-blog/data/blog/useEffect-vs-didMount.md

 5. render is called again
 6. browser shows the second render which in this time is not the intial UI thus screen flickering

-What is the solution? **useLayoutEffect**, updates scheduled inside **useLayoutEffect** will be flushed synchronously, before the browser has a chance to paint.[check docs](https://reactjs.org/docs/hooks-reference.html#uselayouteffect).
+What is the solution? **useLayoutEffect**, updates scheduled inside **useLayoutEffect** will be flushed synchronously, before the browser has a chance to paint ([check docs](https://reactjs.org/docs/hooks-reference.html#uselayouteffect)).

 **useLayoutEffect**:

 1. You cause a first render
 2. React calls render method
 3. useLayoutEffect runs, and React waits for it to finish.
-4. The browser paints the initail UI after useLayoutEffect finsihes
+4. The browser paints the initial UI after useLayoutEffect finsihes

-That mean that we have to use **useLayoutEffect** instead of **useEffect**? not at all, despite that **useLayoutEffect** was designed to have same timing as **componentDidMount** but we should use it only to avoid the flicker by setting the state synchronously(animations ...) as most of the time we use asynchrounous code in **comopinentDidMount** such as network calls and with that **useEffect** will be better solution then uselayoutEffect
+That means that we have to use **useLayoutEffect** instead of **useEffect**? not at all, despite that **useLayoutEffect** was designed to have same timing as **componentDidMount** but we should use it only to avoid the flicker by setting the state synchronously (animations...) as most of the time we use asynchrounous code in **componentDidMount** such as network calls and with that **useEffect** will be better solution then **useLayoutEffect**.

-and like that we can think of hooks in terms of what we do instead of when to do.
+So we can think of hooks in terms of what we do instead of when to do.
 If you want a more detailed explanation I recommand dan's [article](https://overreacted.io/a-complete-guide-to-useeffect/).